 Finding the next owner

-Of course there is no sale is there is no buyer.
+Of course, one cannot sell a practice if there is no buyer.
 There are several ways to find the next owner of your practice.

 You can grow one.
 That is what I did.
 I sold my practice to a colleague who had worked in the practice for 20 years and had been on my leadership team that whole time.
 This was ideal for all of us.
 He certainly knew the business and the employees certainly knew him.

-Then there are larger hospitals who may purchase a practice.
-The usual motivation here is that the hospital sees a practice fitting with their long term strategic goals.
+Then there are larger hospitals that may purchase a practice.
+The usual motivation here is that the hospital sees a practice fitting with its long-term strategic goals.

 In any of these cases, the adjustments in culture can be challenging to manage and should be considered with some degree of depth to be sure the transition goes as well as can be hoped.